Use Yarn with JFrog CLI

 [Info] Trace ID for JFrog Platform logs: <id>

-The Trace ID can be provided to JFrog Support to correlate client-side failures with server-side logs.
+Provide this ID to JFrog Support to correlate client-side failures with server-side logs.

 Important Notes